 2. One course each from A and B; 2 additional courses from A or C

-For the Media, Art, Design component: Any ARCH elective course or option studio at the 3000 level or higher that addresses Information Technology as a significant component can work for this portion.
+For the Media, Art, Design (C) component: Any ARCH elective course or option studio at the 3000 level or higher that addresses Information Technology as a significant component can work for this portion.
 Students should visit the AAP section of the course roster to identify courses that fulfill the criteria.
+Please confirm that your selection meets IS major requirements with isadvising@cornell.edu.

 Please reference the Cornell Class Roster for details on the courses below.